freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 Downloading
 -----------

 Submissions are not downloaded from your SecureDrop server automatically.
-To download a submission, click the **Download** button.
+To download a submission file, click the **Download** button.
 An animated spinner will indicate that the file is downloading, and a progress bar will indicate the download's progress: